owenvoke/MultiScraper/README.md

 #### Logging

-This package supports logging using [Monolog](https://packagist.org/packages/monolog/monolog).
+This package supports logging using [Monolog].
 To enable this, you will need to create a new instance of `Monolog\Logger`.
 Next attach some handlers to it using `$log->pushHandler()`.